 None of these taxes will be deducted from your pay as a freelance professional, unlike if you worked as an employee.

-Business expense deductions obviously play a significant role in helping a freelancer keep her federal taxes under control.
+Business expense deductions obviously play a significant role in helping freelancers keep their federal taxes under control.
 The more legitimate, qualifying expenses you have, the less your taxable income will be.

-That ream of paper you bought last week for your office?
-It's tax deductible.
+That ream of paper you bought last week for your office is tax deductible.
 Get in the habit of saving all your receipts whether in paper form or with a smartphone app.
 It should be a kneejerk reaction every time you spend money.
 Save credit card and bank statements, too.

-Then sit down with everything once a week or so while all those purchases and payments are still fresh in your memory.
+Then sit down with everything once a week while all those purchases and payments are still fresh in your memory.
 Sort them out.
 Which were business expenses?
 Which were personal?

 A typical tax planning strategy for freelancers begins by keeping track of income and expenses as the year progresses, then calculating estimated taxes.
-Then finetune your tax planning such as through investing in a retirement plan or optimizing his depreciation methods and send the IRS what you anticipate you'll owe at year's end.
+Then you can finetune your tax planning, perhaps by investing in a retirement plan or optimizing your depreciation methods.
+You can send the IRS what you anticipate you'll owe at year's end.

-You can make tax payments more often than quarterly.
-Some freelancers have found that it can be easier on their budgets to send estimated payments to the IRS monthly and this is perfectly OK.
+You can make tax payments more often than each quarter.
+Some freelancers have found that it can be easier on their budgets to send estimated payments to the IRS monthly, and this is perfectly OK.

-After you calculate how much you'll owe quarterly, divide that number by three and remit that amount monthly.
+After you calculate how much you'll owe quarterly, divide that number by three and remit that amount each month.
 It can be easier to pay $400 a month rather than $1,200 quarterly if your income is relatively regular and doesn't fluctuate too much from month to month.

-You might also get into the habit of withholding a percentage for taxes from each payment you receive as a sole proprietor and segregating the money into a separate account until you're ready to make the payment.
+You might also get into the habit of withholding a percentage for taxes from each payment you receive as a sole proprietor, and segregating that money in a separate account until you're ready to make the payment.